tchajed/sys-verif-fa25/docs/notes/rocq-intro.md

 ::::

-The main use of Coq is to prove theorems - it is a proof assistant after all.
+The main use of Rocq is to prove theorems - it is a proof assistant after all.
 We'll get to more interesting theorems shortly, but for now let's prove a "unit test" theorem.

 NOTE: Theorem/Lemma/Example are all synonyms.
 In this class we'll try to stick to Lemma.